100% Satisfaction Guarantee

-Affleck Settlers in the United States in the 17th Century
+Affleck Settlers in United States in the 17th Century

 - Andrew Affleck who settled in Barbados in 1678

-Affleck Settlers in the United States in the 18th Century
+Affleck Settlers in United States in the 18th Century

 - Thomas Affleck settled in Frederick County, Maryland in 1787

-Affleck Settlers in the United States in the 19th Century
+Affleck Settlers in United States in the 19th Century

 - Thomas Affleck, who arrived in Allegany (Allegheny) County, Pennsylvania in 1832